 Ms. Gallagher believed that her education at Saint Xavier University was instrumental in her success as a teacher and provided scholarship funds so that others could follow in her path.
 It is a path that follows the mission of the University and the Education Department, the heritage of the founding Sisters of Mercy, and the example of thousands of proud graduates of the Education Department.
 It is a path that has service and love of learning at its core and the gratitude of those who follow at its end.

-Elaine Gallagher's qualities of commitment to excellence*, service*, compassion* and hospitality* were remarkable.
+Elaine Gallagher's qualities of commitment to excellence*, service*, lifelong learning* and hospitality* were remarkable.

-The Committee of the Elaine Gallagher Science Education Scholarship seeks to honor Ms. Gallagher by assisting an admitted Education Department student who possesses the service and learning for life qualities of Elaine Gallagher.
-The scholarship is a tuition grant available to students who are science majors in secondary education or students in early childhood or elementary education or graduate programs who may teach science at any level.
+The Elaine Gallagher Science Education Scholarship is a tuition grant available to students who are science majors in secondary education or students in early childhood or elementary education or graduate programs who may teach science at any level.

 Dr. Lloyd Aldwyn Leake (1943-1996) served as dean of the Education Department at Saint Xavier University from August 1993 until shortly before his death in January 1996.